X

 By adding a menu item to the screen options, you can disable the dashboard widget for WooCommerce.

-In a similar manner, you can modify the Product page information.
+Similarly, you can modify the Product page information.

 The database of your WordPress website might fill up with unnecessary data from your WooCommerce store after a while.

-Twisting Admin Screens and Disabling Dashboard Widgets
+8. Twisting Admin Screens and Disabling Dashboard Widgets

 Several widgets are automatically loaded on the dashboard when WordPress is activated.
 The widgets include- Quick Draft, Site Health, Events and News, and many more.

-Some WordPress plugins come with their own widgets that add to the WordPress admin dashboard screen.
+Some WordPress plugins come with their widgets that add to the WordPress admin dashboard screen.
 As a result, having these kinds of so many widgets, your dashboard loading speed will surely become slow.

 So, you need to turn off these widgets.
 To do so, click on the Screen Options button and uncheck the box you want next to the widgets.